As an avid Scotland traveller I do not really care about the season of travel. So I thought: "Why not go to Scotland in winter?"

 The main attraction for a short visit is - of course - Stirling Castle which was mentioned for the first time in 1107.
 The oldest part of it still existing was built in 1381.
 You can look around on your own, take a guided tour or rent an audio guide.
 It offers a great view over the city.

-The William Wallace Monument is a popular destination dedicated to the famous Scottish freedom fighter.
+The National Wallace Monument is a popular destination dedicated to the famous Scottish freedom fighter.
 Its tower can be seen in the landscape even from a distance.
 The monument was built between 1861 and 1869.
 The view is worth the way up.
 There is a free shuttle service between the parking lot and the monument for those who might not be able to walk.
 The monument itself has 246 steps (and no lift/elevator!) so there is only limited access for disabled people.
 You are also allowed to use the shuttle service if you do not visit the monument itself.

 Stirling also has a pedestrian zone with shops and restaurants and I have never seen that many hairdresser/barber shops within a short distance! ;-)